Jan has been researching and writing about health and nutrition for several years.

 - Hydronephrosis is distention of the kidneys due to obstruction.
 A kidney stone in the ureter can block the flow of urine and result in flank pain of the urine flow caused by a kidney stone lodged in the ureter can result in flank pain and swollen kidneys that may be felt from the outside.

 - Kidney infection (Pyelonephritis) causes pain in the flank, usually on one side, cloudy urine, burning urination, nausea, vomiting, high fever, and diarrhea.

-- Kidney stones rarely causes symptoms, but stones in the ureter (the tubes that deliver urine from the kidneys to the bladder) can cause sudden, sharp pain.
-Usually the pain is on one side of the flank or lower abdomen and can last for several hours.
+- Kidney stones rarely cause symptoms, but stones in the ureter (the tubes that deliver urine from the kidneys to the bladder) can cause sudden, sharp pain.
+Usually, the pain is on one side of the flank or lower abdomen and can last for several hours.
 The pain may radiate toward the groin, genitalia, or inner thighs.
 The presence of kidney stones will make the urine cloudy.
-Eventually there will be blood in the urine and urination will cause a burning urination.
+Eventually, there will be blood in the urine and urination will cause burning urination.
 Passing a kidney stone with urine can cause nausea and vomiting.
 There is usually no fever.

 - Loin Pain Hematuria Syndrome can cause flank pain (sometimes on both sides) and blood in the urine of women who take oral contraceptives.

 - Obstruction of the ureteropelvic junction is generally a congenital disorder that appears in children or after kidney surgery.
 The pain is throbbing and felt in the flank area, especially after drinking a large amount of fluid.

 Often, even with advanced kidney disease, there are no symptoms, only mild or general sensations such as feeling unwell.
 Kidney disease with or without symptoms can be confirmed by blood and urine tests.

 - Berger’s Disease causes dark urine and spasms in the flanks after a respiratory or other infection.